Kate McKinnon: Work as a creator

-Aside from SNL, McKinnon also co-created and co-stars in the web series Notary Publix with her sister Emily Lynne.
+McKinnon co-created and co-stars in the web series Notary Publix with her sister Emily Lynne.
 In addition to Aidy Bryant (who stars in the series), McKinnon's SNL co-stars Beck Bennett, Jay Pharoah and SNL writer Paula Pell all guest-starred in the six-episode first season of the web series.

 McKinnon and Lynne also created and released the fantasy-comedy Audible audio series Heads Will Roll, which premiered in May 2019.
 The show features guest appearances from Meryl Streep, Peter Dinklage, Audra McDonald, Bob the Drag Queen, Queer Eye's Fab Five, and Tim Gunn.
 Additionally, many of McKinnon's SNL co-stars are featured, including Aidy Bryant, Alex Moffat, Heidi Gardner and Chris Redd.

 Other work

 In 2015, McKinnon appeared in a number of commercials for the Ford Focus.

 In 2016, McKinnon co-hosted the 31st Independent Spirit Awards with Kumail Nanjiani.

-In 2019, she played a supporting role in the movie Yesterday.
+In 2019, she played a supporting role in the film Yesterday.

 Her absence from the first seven episodes of Saturday Night Live's 47th season was due to her filming the Peacock miniseries Joe vs. Carole, where she stars as Carole Baskin.
 It premiered March 3, 2022.

+In 2024, McKinnon published young adult novel, aimed at those in middle school, to be called The Millicent Quibb School of Etiquette for Young Ladies of Mad Science.
+It focuses on events among three sisters from the Porch family and the mad scientist in the fictional town of Antiquarium.